httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ~~~

 The BNF for "parameter" is defined in Section 5.4.1.4 of
 {{SEMANTICS}}.
-All digest-algorithm values are case-insensitive.
+All digest-algorithm values are case-insensitive but SHOULD be used in lowercase.

 The Internet Assigned Numbers Authority (IANA) acts as a registry for
 digest-algorithm values.
 The registry contains the tokens listed below.

+<<<<<<< HEAD
 Some digest-algorithms, although registered, rely on vulnerable algorithms:
-the "MD5" digest-algorithm MUST NOT be used due to collision attacks [CMU-836068]
+the "md5" digest-algorithm MUST NOT be used due to collision attacks [CMU-836068]
-and the "SHA" digest-algorithm MUST NOT be used due
+and the "sha" digest-algorithm MUST NOT be used due
 to collision attacks [IACR-2020-014].

   {: vspace="0"}
-  SHA-256
+  sha-256
   : * Description: The SHA-256 algorithm [RFC6234].
 The output of
       this algorithm is encoded using the base64 encoding [RFC4648].
     * Reference: [RFC6234], [RFC4648], this document.
     * Status: standard

-  SHA-512
+  sha-512
   : * Description: The SHA-512 algorithm [RFC6234].
 The output of
       this algorithm is encoded using the base64 encoding [RFC4648].
     * Reference: [RFC6234], [RFC4648], this document.
     * Status: standard

-  MD5
+  md5
   : * Description: The MD5 algorithm, as specified in [RFC1321].
       The output of this algorithm is encoded using the
       base64 encoding  [RFC4648].
-      The MD5 algorithm MUST NOT be used as it's now vulnerable
+      The "md5" algorithm MUST NOT be used as it's now vulnerable
       to collision attacks [CMU-836068].
     * Reference: [RFC1321], [RFC4648], this document.
     * Status: deprecated

-  SHA
+  sha
   : * Description:  The SHA-1 algorithm [RFC3174].
 The output of this
       algorithm is encoded using the base64 encoding  [RFC4648].
-      The SHA algorithm MUST NOT be used as it's now vulnerable
+      The "sha" algorithm MUST NOT be used as it's now vulnerable
       to collision attacks [IACR-2020-014].
     * Reference: [RFC3174], [RFC6234], [RFC4648], this document.
     * Status: deprecated

-  UNIXsum
+  unixsum
   : * Description: The algorithm computed by the UNIX "sum" command,
       as defined by the Single UNIX Specification,
       Version 2 [UNIX].
 The output of this algorithm is an